AfaGaming/calculator-website/README.md

 You may view the website here: https://afagaming.github.io/calculator-website/

 # DOWNLOADING THE CODE
-Required Modules: make sure to initialize the file using `npm init`
+Required Modules: This project uses node.js. make sure to initialize your project using `npm init`
 1. express: `npm install express`
 2. body-parser: `npm install body-parser`